18 May Off

 Unquestionably, when Gold coast Cobia fishing what is working one day may not work the next day.
 Experimenting with differnet baits at different depths.
 A hungry fish will strike almost anything tossed in its direction

-Landing a Cobia usually requires more than a one attempt, usually you will get it close to the boat only to watch it turn and make another run for the bootom.
-Often once hooked they will head up in the water column and surface like a shark, they will often try and circle the boat which becomes complicated when fishing at anchor, but with care the rod can be fed under the anchor rope and the beasts can be landed, once boat side a gaff is an essential item.
+Landing a Cobia often requires more than a one attempt.
+Usually you will get it close to the boat only to watch it turn and make another run for the bottom.
+Often once hooked they will head up in the water column and surface like a shark.
+In fact they will often try and circle the boat which becomes complicated when fishing at anchor.
+But with care the rod can be fed under the anchor rope and the beast can be landed.
+Once boat side a gaff is an essential item.
 Prized catches in many ways, Cobia offer the excitement of a hard fought battle and are a sensational table fish, With its firm white flesh, it is excellent barbecued, baked or fried.

 If you have never caught a Cobia, you are missing out on some serious rod bending action, fishing excitement and a great feed.
 Try it you wont be disappointed.

 To book a Gold coast cobia fishing session phone 07 5510 9622

 Gold coast cobia fishing charters – True blue fishing charters